-Whenever I have some free time from my chaotic life as a blogger & owner of a private tour company, I enjoy taking day trips with my friends.
-I most honestly believe that I live in the most beautiful country in the world, and the further my trips take me to, the more I am convinced of this bold statement.
+Whenever I have some free time from my chaotic life as a blogger & owner of a private tour company, I enjoy taking day trips.
+I honestly believe that I live in the most beautiful country in the world, and the more I travel, the more I am convinced of this.

 Guimarães (1h do Porto)

-Guimarães, once the European Capital of Culture, is one of the cutest cities in Portugal (yes, even cutter than Porto, but I’ll always denied saying this!).
+Guimarães, once the European Capital of Culture, is one of the cutest cities in Portugal (even cutter than Porto, but I’ll always denied saying this!).

 This cute little city will win you over with its perfectly renovated medieval buildings and its narrow streets where the most tempting souvenir stores await for you.

 In Guimarães I recommend you to visit all the monuments in the Sacred Hill – the castle, the Palace of the Dukes of Braganza and a tiny church dedicated to St. Michael.
-If you are into religious architecture include the church of Nossa Senhora da Consolação e Santos Passos, as well as the Church of Nossa Senhora da Oliveira as they are particularly beautiful.
+If you are into religious architecture check the church of Nossa Senhora da Consolação e Santos Passos, as well as the Church of Nossa Senhora da Oliveira, as they are particularly beautiful.

-If you are more found of wondering around the city with no particular monument in mind then I recommend you these streets: Rua de Santa Maria, Praça de Tourais, Largo da Oliveira and Zona de Couros.
-For me, wondering in Downtown Guimarães is one of the best things to do in Portugal.
+If you prefer to wonder around the city with no particular monument in mind then I recommend you these streets: Rua de Santa Maria, Praça de Tourais, Largo da Oliveira and Zona de Couros.
+For me, wondering in Guimarães is one of the best things to do in the cities in Portugal.

 Once there, you can also take the cable car all the way to Monte da Penha, a stunning plateau with dense vegetation and natural caves.
 There are also picnic tables, which makes this place ideal for couples and for families with young kids.

-Once in Guimarães: try the decadent tortas de Guimarães (a traditional sweet filled with pumpkin jam, eggs and almonds) at Casa Costinhas, where this traditional Portuguese pastry was born.
+Once in Guimarães: try the decadent tortas de Guimarães (a traditional sweet filled with pumpkin jam, eggs and almonds) at Casa Costinhas.

 Where to Stay in Guimarães: in this city I am particularly found of Casa do Juncal and Vale de S. Torcato Houses and Wine Bar.
 For apartments I suggest Posh Residences.
 A good B&B is Guimarães Historic Sweet Home and for hostels I suggest the Bergui Hostel.